 DIY Cleaning TipsFibermarkMTC

 Mark Goodman is a second generation carpet, upholstery, area rug and leather cleaning, restorative, protection and restoration expert.
 Located in Santa Monica, CA. Mark and his company are contacted from designers, showrooms and manufacturers from around the world to help problem solve issues they may have.
-If you have questions or need a cleaning tip, feel free to use the discussion forum below where Mark provides expert advice and responses to your questions.
 Mark can be reached at his office at 310-399-2066 or by email Mark@fibermarkmtc.com.
+If you have questions or need a cleaning tip, feel free contact Mark who can provide expert advice and responses to your questions.

-ALL GUEST POSTS ARE HELD FOR APPROVAL BEFORE APPEARING ONLINE
+TO CURTAIL SPAM ALL QUESTIONS ARE HELD FOR APPROVAL BEFORE POSTING ONLINE

 Ask Mark The Carpetbagger